gaurav-kamboj/aws/lambda-create-ami/README.md

 ## Setup cron via Cloudwatch Events (to trigger Lambda function)

 - Go to Cloudwatch console.
 Click on Events - Rules.
 You will find the cron name which you created during the **Create Lambda function** step.
-- Edit the rule and set the cron expression to the as per your desired time.
+- Edit the rule and set the cron expression as per your desired time.

 ![](http://aws.gauravkamboj.com/images/cron-1.PNG)